Lolita Ritmanis – Composer

 Peter Boyer – Composer

 Grammy-nominated Peter Boyer is one of the most frequently performed American orchestral composers of his generation.
-His works have received over 400 public performances by 130 orchestras, and thousands of broadcasts by classical radio stations around the United States and abroad.
+His works have received over 400 public performances by more than 150 orchestras, and thousands of broadcasts by classical radio stations around the United States and abroad.
 He has conducted recordings of his music with three of the world’s finest orchestras: the London Symphony Orchestra, the Philharmonia Orchestra, and the London Philharmonic Orchestra.
 He has received seven competitive national awards for his work.